cyanochroite/celestine/documentation/index.rst

 Sharing or selling Blender add-ons (Python scripts)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Blender’s Python API is an integral part of the software, used to define the user interface or develop tools for example.
+Blender's Python API is an integral part of the software, used to define the user interface or develop tools for example.
 The GNU GPL license therefore requires that such scripts (if published) are being shared under a GPL compatible license.
 DO NOT SELL SUCH SCRIPTS.
 Your customers will receive the script under the same license (GPL), with the same free conditions as everyone has for Blender.

 All addons and plugins, skins, textures, whatever, should also be free.